MUICT-SERU/iwesep19-idioms/README.md

 Answer: We found that 3 out of the 4 selected projects adopt the with open idiom.
 However, the amount of adoption differs.
 One project only contains the idiom without the non-idiomatic counterpart.
 The other two projects have non-idiomatic code more at the beginning and idiomatic code more from the middle to the last release.

+### Research Question 2: Do the developers fix their non-idiomatic file reading statements?

+Answer: We found that two projects (Beaker and DFHack) contain removals   of non-idiomatic code along with the inclusions of the with open idiom.
+Nonetheless, there are some projects that also introduce more non-idiomatic file reading statements (TShock and IPython).